LIFO (Last-In-First-Out) Inventory Cost Method

 An Explanation of LIFO Inventory Costing

 Assume a product is made in three batches during the year.
-The costs and quantity of each batch are:
+The costs and quantity of each batch are as follows:

 - Total produced: 5,200 pieces.
 Total cost $22,700.
 Average cost to produce one piece: $4.37.

-Next, you must calculate the unit costs for each batch produced.
+Next, calculate the unit costs for each batch produced.

 - Batch 1: $8000/2000 = $4